 We provide pastoral care and other supports to the apprentice for the duration of their apprenticeship.

-The Certificate III in Carpentry is made up of 30 units of competency.
-We deliver approximately 10 units per year over a three years.
+The CPC30220 Certificate III in Carpentry requires 34 units of competency, with 10 to 12 units delivered per year over three years.

 ||Carry out measurements and calculations

 ||Set up, operate and maintain indirect action powder-actuated power tools